ionos-cloud/ionosctl/docs/commands/label/README.md

 ## Description

-The sub-commands of `ionosctl label` allow you to get, list, create, delete Labels from a Resource
+The sub-commands of `ionosctl label` allow you to get, list, create, delete Labels from a resource.
+For each resource that supports labelling: Data Center, Server, Volume, IPBlock, Snapshot - commands to manage Labels are available.
+Example: `ionosctl <resource> add-label`.

 ## Options